Planning and running courses: Course leader

 Contact with students

-Depending on which students have applied for and been admitted on the course (degree programme students, single-subject course students, exchange students and scholarship students) the course leader may need to check that all course participants have received information about the course and if necessary send a separate email containing information.
+Depending on which students have applied and been admitted to the course (program students, independent students, exchange students), the course leader may need to check that all course participants have received information about the course.

 Examinations, assignments, exercises and make-up assignments